wei152316/LMRDDR/README.md

 # Adaptive Weighting Landmark-based Group-wise Registration On Lung DCE-MRI Images
-To make readers better understanding our paper, we release our Matlab code and some expamle results.
+To make readers better understanding our paper, we will release our Matlab code and some expamle results in the next few months.

 [new] the multiscale local rigid matching is released.